 Finding the right eDiscovery solution can leave a lot of organizations wondering how to even begin the search.
 What kind of options should be considered, and which are the most important for ensuring a mutually beneficial business relationship?
-Here are three questions legal professionals need to ask before committing to a vendor.
+Here are three questions legal professionals can ask before committing to a vendor.

 1. What approach does the vendor take?

-Effective ediscovery has to not only fit within a set operating budget, but also needs to address any industry-specific guidelines and considerations.
+Effective eDiscovery has to not only fit within a set operating budget, but also needs to address any industry-specific guidelines and considerations.
 When faced with litigation, it’s absolutely essential that businesses can prove chain of custody to ensure the highest level of defensibility, while also ensuring data integrity.

 The best eDiscovery solutions take an end-to-end approach toward every phase of EDRM (electronic data and records management), ensuring that discovery efforts are maximized while the process itself remains reasonably streamlined and manageable (that includes the costs as well).
-Data collection is more than just searching databases; true ediscovery is an evolving strategy, not a static answer.
+Data collection is more than just searching databases; true eDiscovery is an evolving strategy, not a static answer.

 2. What level of support and access is offered?

 Some vendors may specify that data can only be accessed during certain hours or by a particular methodology, which can make things complicated depending on an organization’s specific needs.
 Support hours and metrics are another factor that need to be considered.
 Is the vendor available when litigation teams are working overtime or on weekends?
 Is support available only through a particular contact person?

 The big picture also needs to be considered.
 Are the services that are offered comprehensive or only partial?
 Ideally, organizations will most benefit from eDiscovery solutions that handle everything “from soup to nuts,” as the saying goes.
 This includes not only data collection and management but also review services, analytics and access to more robust services like computer forensics and expert testimony if needed.